ingcoder/Pretrained-Image-Classifier/README.md

  I used an already developed Python classifier to identify dog breeds.

- The classifier uses a deep learning model (convolutional neural network, short CNN).
+ The classifier used a deep learning model (convolutional neural network, short CNN).

  The CNNs were trained on 1.2 million images from ImageNet.

  I explored three different CNN architectures (AlexNet, VGG and ResNET) and determine which is best for the application.

- To determine the best algorithm (CNN architecture) I will measure the time it takes for the program to run and the
+ To determine the best algorithm (CNN architecture) I measured the time it took for the programs to run and the

  prediction accuracy.